NexMaker-Fab/2023zjude-Woodman123/docs/docs/works/laser.md

       ![OIP.jpeg](https://bosiden-pop.oss-cn-hangzhou.aliyuncs.com/pattern/other/other/3d277486ffd0ec2d072b051015607349132117ddbd.jpeg)

 3. **Metals**: Laser cutting metal requires high-powered lasers.
-Different metals like steel, aluminum, and others can be cut, but the process can produce fumes and requires specific types of lasers and settings​.
+Different metals like steel, aluminum, and others can be cut, but the process can produce fumes and requires specific types of lasers and settings.

 4. **Fabrics**: Fabrics like cotton, nylon, polyester, and silk can be laser cut.
-Synthetic fabrics produce sealed edges, while natural fabrics may have frayed edges requiring additional finishing​.
+Synthetic fabrics produce sealed edges, while natural fabrics may have frayed edges requiring additional finishing.

 5. **Leather**: Both natural and synthetic leathers can be laser cut.
 However, synthetic leathers with vinyl content should be avoided due to toxic fume release.

 6. **Glass**: Glass is challenging to laser cut due to its brittle nature and transparency.
-Special techniques, like covering with a damp paper towel, are used to minimize the risk of fractures​.
+Special techniques, like covering with a damp paper towel, are used to minimize the risk of fractures.

-7. **Paper**: Laser cutting paper, including cardstock and corrugated cardboard, is relatively easy but can be prone to catching fire, resulting in charred edges​.
+7. **Paper**: Laser cutting paper, including cardstock and corrugated cardboard, is relatively easy but can be prone to catching fire, resulting in charred edges.

 When it comes to materials that should be avoided in laser cutting, there are several key types due to their hazardous
 nature:

-1. **PVC and Vinyl**: Produces chlorine gas and hydrochloric acid fumes, harmful to both the operator and the equipment​.
+1. **PVC and Vinyl**: Produces chlorine gas and hydrochloric acid fumes, harmful to both the operator and the equipment.
-2. **ABS Plastic**: Emits toxic cyanide gas and tends to melt​.
+2. **ABS Plastic**: Emits toxic cyanide gas and tends to melt.
-3. **Polycarbonate**: Prone to discoloration and catching fire​​.
+3. **Polycarbonate**: Prone to discoloration and catching fire.
 4. **Polystyrene and Polypropylene Foam**: Catch fire easily and generally melt instead of cutting.
-5. **HDPE**: Tends to melt and catch fire​.
+5. **HDPE**: Tends to melt and catch fire.
-6. **Coated Carbon Fiber**: Releases toxic gases when cut​.
+6. **Coated Carbon Fiber**: Releases toxic gases when cut.

 ## Laser Cutting Design Rules and Cuts